rkayakr/sbitx/README.md

 An improved version of the sBitx application designed for the sBitx hardware.
 Credit goes to the developers at HF Signals and A. Farhan for writing the initial code.

-Honorable mentions to Rafael D., Dave C., and Jerry P., and Jon B. for inspiration and collaboration.
+Honorable mentions to Jon B. for inspiration and collaboration.
 This version was recompiled and modified by J. Kujawa.

 The files here are to designed to replace the sBitx application and work on the default, 32 bit (stock) sBitx as shipped and the modified, 64 bit version provided in the *Releases* section.

-The stand-alone version of sBitx toolbox for 32 bit (original version from HF Signals) is available [HERE](https://github.com/drexjj/sBITX-toolbox)

-The stand-alone version of sBitx toolbox for 64 bit is available [HERE](https://github.com/drexjj/sBITX-toolbox64)

 This version now includes push button functionality of the volume and VFO buttons to cycle modes and bands.
 I also added selectable RX filter range buttons.

+The stand-alone version of sBitx toolbox for 64 bit is available [HERE](https://github.com/drexjj/sBITX-toolbox64)

+The stand-alone version of sBitx toolbox for 32 bit (original version from HF Signals) is available [HERE](https://github.com/drexjj/sBITX-toolbox)

 ****Backup Your Data First!****